JeroSQ/MazeGen/README.md

 # MazeGen
 A Python program that generates mazes using different algorithms and shows visualizations of how the mazes are created.
+You can check out some examples in the example folder

+### Files
 mazegen.py contains the code that ultimately generates the maze.

 exporter.py contains the code to export the generated maze as .txt, .png or .gif